 Mainly affecting children under 5 years, this untreatable viral infection gives some people flu-like symptoms and nausea and in less than 1% of cases it can paralyse you.

 This horrible bug usually attacks the lungs, causing a cough that lasts a long time, weight loss, fever, night sweats, and chest pains.

-Virus infecting travellers in the Pacific region, South and Central America, the Caribbean, Africa, and parts of south Asia by mosquito bites.
+Virus infecting travellers in the Pacific region, South and Central America, the Caribbean, and parts of Africa and Asia by mosquito bites.
 Symptoms are mild, but pregnant women should watch out because Zika can cause birth defects.